Gen Z - Key Characteristics no.2 - Prudent

 Those on the lowest incomes were also hit hardest by the pandemic.
 This included those who used the gig economy for part or all of their income, and those who experienced the misfortune of being ‘last in, first out’.
 Any impact on the lowest incomes is going to affect the youngest disproportionately given earnings are lower at the start of your working life.

-All of this has led to Gen Z being a Generation far more likely to save, as far fetched as that possibility appears to be right now.
+All of this has led to Gen Z being a generation far more likely to save should it be possible to do so, as far-fetched as that possibility appears to be right now.
 My analysis of this is that it does not necessarily represent saving for a more prosperous future, but mitigating against the next disaster.

 Put extremely broadly, Generation X’s key task in early professional life was to save for a deposit for a house or a flat.
 Sharing the collective rent with others enabled this to happen to a greater or lesser extent.
 Many then went on to exploit this position to buy further properties with the introduction of buy to let mortgages in the mid nineties.

 Others got on the housing ladder and moved their way up.
 Those with a mortgage in place before the GFC then discovered a key benefit if they survived it.
 Interest rates fell to record low levels and stayed there for well over a decade.
-The experience of ownership became cheaper than anticipated.
+The experience of ownership became cheaper than anticipated, whilst the likelihood of buying diminished sharply for those who followed.

 As property prices increased the ability to save diminished, and rent absorbed a higher proportion of income.
 Young Millennial professionals either moved back in with their families to save, or moved somewhere cheaper.
 Even then this proved beyond many whose ‘temporary’ circumstances became a lot more permanent.